Understanding Drug DUI Laws in California: What You Need to Know

 Defining Drug Impairment in California

 In California, the law considers a driver impaired if their ability to operate a vehicle safely is affected by any drug, including prescription medications, over-the-counter drugs, or illegal substances.
-The relevant statute is California Vehicle Code Section 23152(f), which makes it illegal to drive under the influence of drugs.
+The relevant statute is California Vehicle Codes Crimes Section 23152(f), which makes it illegal to drive under the influence of drugs.
 Unlike alcohol, where blood alcohol concentration (BAC) levels are used to establish the presumption level of impairment, drug impairment is evaluated through a combination of observations and chemical tests.

 Types of Drugs Leading to DUI Charges